josh-holder/josh-holder.github.io/_posts/2024-04-22-constellations.md

 Indeed, the ground station market has been valued at \$25 billion dollars, and is [projected by some](https://www.gminsights.com/industry-analysis/satellite-ground-station-sgs-market) to grow to \$55 billion by 2032.
 This problem has been receiving some attention as of late, with companies coming at it from two main angles:

 1. **Building better ground stations:** companies like [Northwood Space](https://www.northwoodspace.io/) and [Skygate Technologies](https://www.satellitetoday.com/finance/2020/09/04/japan-ground-station-startup-skygate-technologies-receives-seed-investment/) are aiming to build ground stations that are designed for manufacturability, hopefully reducing cost.
 2. **Edge compute for space:** on the flip side, if the amount of data satellites need to downlink is reduced, that would also free up important design space.
 To do this, significant aspects of data analysis need to be moved into orbit - this is the difference between having to downlink entire videos and only having to downlink positions of objects, and is already in use on the ISS.
-To more effectively run the (often AI-enabled) processing loads on space hardware, companies like [Aethero](https://www.aethero.com/) are working to develop space-grade, radiation hardened chips.
+To more effectively run the (often AI-enabled) processing loads on space hardware, companies like [Aethero](https://www.aethero.com/) are working to develop space-grade, radiation-hardened chips.

 Constellations promise a third path forward: allowing individual satellites to bypass ground stations and downlinking considerations altogether.